CANDELbio/mantis-viewer/README.md

 ## Develop and Run Locally

 To get up and running for the first time first clone the repository and install the dependencies.
 You may need to install the build dependencies for [canvas](https://www.npmjs.com/package/canvas) first.
-If you're developing on Windows check out the `Generating Executables` section for some modifications you will have to make before you can install dependencies and build Mantis.

 ```shell
 npm install